Infrared signature of active massive black holes in nearby dwarf galaxies: Mid-infrared colours of nearby galaxies

-We cross-matched our nearby galaxy catalogue with the WISE All-Sky Release Source Catalog using the US Virtual Astronomical Observatory (VAO) Cross-Comparison Tool.
-Using a matching radius of 6 arcseconds, corresponding to the resolution of WISE in W1, we obtained 5056 matches.
-For each of the galaxies, WISE photometry for W1, W2, W3 and W4 was gathered and a signal-to-noise (SNR) cut of 3 was imposed on the first three bands, since only these three bands are needed for the AGN diagnostic diagram and to obtain an estimate of the BH mass (see Section~\ref{sec:bhmass}).
-Using the three photometric bands, two photometric colors were determined.
-In Figure~\ref{fig:wisecolor}, we plot the $W1-W2$ versus $W2-W3$ color for the 3339 galaxies in our final SNR$ > 3$ WISE matched sample.
+We cross-matched our nearby galaxy catalogue with the WISE All-Sky Release Source Catalog using the US Virtual Astronomical Observatory (VAO) cross-comparison tool.
+Using a matching radius of 6 arcseconds, corresponding to the resolution of WISE in W1, we obtained 5042 matches.
+For each of the galaxies, WISE photometry for W1, W2, W3 and W4 was gathered and a S/N cut of 3 was imposed on the first three bands since only these three bands are needed for the AGN diagnostic diagram and to obtain an estimate of the BH mass (see Section~\ref{sec:bhmass}).
+We used the point source profile-fitting photometry (w1mpro, w2mpro, w3mpro and w4mpro) for sources with goodness-of-fit $\leq$ 3.0 which indicates that the source shape is consistent with a point source and the source is not associated with or superimposed on a 2MASS Extended Source Catalog (XSC) source.
+For sources with goodness-of-fit $>$ 3.0, we used the 5.5 arcsec radius aperture photometry (w1mag\_1, w2mag\_1, w3mag\_1 and w4mag\_1) to measure the IR colours.
+Using the three photometric bands, two photometric colours were determined.
+In Figure~\ref{fig:wisecolor}, we plot the $W1-W2$ versus $W2-W3$ colour for the 3326 galaxies in our final S/N $ > 3$ WISE matched sample.